modcloth/ansible-role-modcloth-confd/README.md

 # these are used to generate confd resource.toml's and templates to use during configuration generation
 confd_resources: []
 # each resource is a hash with the following keys:
-# service_name (required): name of the service which uses the confd generated configuration
+# service_name (required): name of the service which uses the confd generated configuration (should have no spaces)
 # template (required): name of the local template to copy up (using copy module)
 # check_cmd (optional): the command to run to check if the generated file is valid (defaults to true)
 # reload_cmd (optional): the command to run to have the service reload the configuration (defaults to "sudo service {{service_name}} restart"